 Della is composed of three different Intel Xeon microarchitectures:

 - Skylake (AVX-512)

 - Cascade Lake (AVX-512)

 The head node della8.princeton.edu is Cascade Lake.
 If you compile a code on the head node with AVX-512 instructions then it will fail on the (older) Broadwell nodes.
 One solution is to exclude the Broadwell nodes in your Slurm script by adding:

 The constraint above will cause the job to run on the Skylake nodes and newer (i.e., Cascade Lake).

-Another solution is make a "fat binary" with the instructions for multiple CPU generations are included.
+Another solution is make a "fat binary" which is an executable that includes instructions for multiple CPU generations.
 When using the Intel compiler, for instance, one would use:

 You can see which node type your job ran on with the command "shistory -j".
 Use the "snodes" command to see all the nodes.